belchejs-UC/it3038c-scripts-1/Week7/README.md

 In ISE, right-click on the first line and select “Toggle BreakPoint”

-Select “Run Script”
+Select “Run Script” or f5

 You should see right away that the breakpoint was hit.
 Now, using the Debug drop-down menu, we can slowly step through this program.

 Notice how many steps the assignment of $IP is.
-Using ‘Step-in;, the debugger will step through every step that PowerShell takes to calculate this value.
+Using 'Step-in' (f11), the debugger will step through every step that PowerShell takes to calculate this value.

-We can use “Step-out” to skip the rest of this particular step and move on to the next step.
+We can use “Step-out” (shift + f11) to skip the rest of this particular step and move on to the next step.

 If we hover over $IP, we’ll see the value of that variable.
 This can be very useful when working with a script that has several variables.